Ceres (band)

-Ceres were an Australian rock band, formed in 2012 in Melbourne and signed by record label Cooking Vinyl Australia.
-The band released their debut studio album, I Don't Want To Be Anywhere But Here in 2014 and released a further two studio albums.
+Ceres are an Australian rock band, formed in 2012 in Melbourne, Australia and signed by record label Cooking Vinyl Australia.
+The band released their debut studio album, I Don't Want To Be Anywhere But Here in 2014 and released a further two studio albums prior to their 2020 split.
+The band reunited in 2024.

 History

 2012–2015: Early years and I Don't Want To Be Anywhere But Here

 Ceres formed in mid-2012 and recorded and released the EP Luck in February 2013.
 This garnered them enough interest to secure a spot on the Melbourne leg of the 2014 Soundwave Festival.
 A couple of months later, in April 2014, the band released their debut studio album, I Don't Want to Be Anywhere But Here which was played on triple j.

 2016–2018: Drag it Down on You

 Over the next two years, the band worked on their second studio album.
 In September 2016, the band's second album, Drag it Down on You, was released.